-- Airworthiness: refer to the norms AER(EP).P-2 and AER(EP).P-21. - Certification Basis: for the general definition, refer to the norms AER(EP).P-2 and AER(EP).P-21.
-In the specific case of the RPASs, the Certification Basis is built as a combination, down-selection, customization of the following items: RPAS checklist/IAC, STANAG 4671 (reference [5]), STANAG 4702 (reference [6]), STANAG 4703 (reference [7]), STANAG 4746 (reference [8]). - Certification Technical Report: refer to the norms AER(EP).P-2 and AER(EP).P-21. - Company designing the System: refer to the definitions reported in the EASA norm at reference [2].
-For brevity, in the rest of this TP it may also be generically referred to as "the Company".
-It is identified as any natural or legal person who manufactures the product or has a product designed or manufactured, and markets that product under their name or trademark. - Company importing the System: refer to the definitions reported in the EASA norm at
+- Airworthiness: refer to the regulations AER(EP).P-2 and AER(EP).P-21. - Type Certification Basis: for the general definition, refer to the regulations AER(EP).P-2 and AER(EP).P-21.
+In the specific case of the RPASs, the Type Certification Basis is built as a combination, down-selection, customization of the following items: RPAS checklist/IAC, STANAG 4671 (reference [5]), STANAG 4702 (reference [6]), STANAG 4703 (reference [7]), STANAG 4746 (reference [8]). - Certification Technical Report: refer to the regulations AER(EP).P-2 and AER(EP).P-21.

-1 For instance, the foreign RPAS (not necessarily military) owned by a foreign country, operated by a foreign operator in the context of a military international exercise carried out in Italy; or the case of the overfly of the Italian Air Space by a foreign NATO military RPAS.
+2 For instance, the foreign RPAS (not necessarily military) owned by a foreign country, operated by a foreign operator in the context of a military international exercise carried out in Italy; or the case of the overfly of the Italian Air Space by a foreign NATO military RPAS.